 The New York Yankees have been the most dominant team in MLB with 40 World Series titles with the St. Cardinals a distant second with 19 world titles.

-There are three divisions in the NL and AL, and the winners of those divisions make the playoffs.
+There are three divisions in the National League (NL) and American League (AL) and the winners of those divisions make the playoffs.
 Two other wild card teams, the ones with the best record in the AL and NL, play one game to determine the last team in the playoffs.